cmu-rss-lab/rosdiscover-evaluation/README.rst

 analyzed by the system.
 The filename is of the form :code:`{package}__{node}.json`.
-- a :code:`recovered-models.csv` that records, for each node and package, its entrypoint, the time it took to do the static analysis, whether it crashed or produced an error message, the number of statements, functions, and relevant API calls encountered, and then information about unresolved (unkown) and unreachable code.
+- a :code:`recovered-models.csv` that records, for each node and package, its entrypoint, the time it took to do the static analysis, whether it crashed or produced an error message, the number of statements, functions, and relevant API calls encountered, and then information about unresolved (unknown) and unreachable code.

 To reproduce the analysis used in the paper, the CSV file for each system should copied into :code:`results/data/` directory and given the name :code:`RQ1 node model recovery results - <system>.csv`.